 However, just like Facebook or Google, if someone gives you something for free then you are not the customer, you are the product.

-And there has been controversy in the past where Spotify added Ads to podcast pages without permissions, leading to ads for alcohol being placed under an addiction podcast.
+And there has been controversy in the past where Spotify added Ads to podcast pages without permission, leading to ads for alcohol being placed under an addiction podcast.

 There are also several features that make Spotify For Podcasters low on the list.